qun24/Dual-Filter-Safety-Critical-Control/README.md

 This program demonstrates a novel algorithm that combines Salient Object Detection (SOD) and Type II D-ZCBFs obstacle avoidance to enable a vehicle equipped with a depth camera to avoid obstacles and reach a specified destination or follow a corresponding trajectory.
 The simulation environment is based on Ubuntu 20.04, ROS Noetic, and Gazebo 11.

 ## Algorithms
-- Salient Object Detection: Minimum Barrier Salient Object Detection at 80 FPS
+- Salient Object Detection:
+  - Reference: Minimum Barrier Salient Object Detection at 80 FPS
   - C++ code reference: https://github.com/coderSkyChen/MBS_Cplus_c-
 - Type II D-ZCBFs Obstacle Avoidance
   - Reference: Online Efficient Safety-Critical Control for Mobile Robots in Unknown Dynamic Multi-Obstacle Environments